1st time host farmers

 Research shows that getting people out onto a farm to meet a farmer and see real farming up close has a huge positive impact: changing people’s attitudes to buying more British produced food; building community relations; educating the public, raising the profile of your farm and the whole farming industry.

-Now, more than ever, farmers need to gain public support for the vital work you do and Open Farm Sunday provides the ideal platform to do just this.
-Join hundreds of farmers across Britain and take part in the farming industry’s annual open day on Sunday 10th June 2018.
+Now, more than ever, farmers need to gain public support for the vital work you do and LEAF Open Farm Sunday provides the ideal platform to do just this.
+Join hundreds of farmers across Britain and take part in the farming industry’s annual open day.

 This website has lots of information to help you start thinking about organising an event for LEAF Open Farm Sunday.
 Make sure you register your event then you will receive the Open Farm Sunday Handbook packed with lots of hints and tips to help you organise an event.